dustinpfister/blog_posts/_posts/lodash_uniqueid.md

 ## 1 - What to know

-This is a post on the \_.uniqueId method in lodash.
-This method can be used to create a unique id for something each time it is called.
-This method will work for the purpose of assigning a unique id for most use cases, but not with complex projects that require a unique id always even if the project restarts.
-In any case this will be a brief post on this topic.
+This is a post on the \_.uniqueId method in lodash which is a popular javaScript general utility library.
+This lodash unique id method can be used to create a unique id for something each time it is called.
+This method will work for the purpose of assigning a unique id for most use cases, but not with complex projects that require a unique id always even if the project restarts, or something that will be unique not just for an application but for a user of a full stack project of some kind.
+In any case this will be a brief post on this topic of using this method when lodash is a library to work with in a project.
+Later in this post I will be getting into how to go about making this kind of method from the ground up using vanilla javaScript, and other advanced topics

-## 2 - An \_.uniqueId example
+### 1.1 - An \_.uniqueId example

 Using the \_.uniqueId method is fairly straight forward to use, I just need to call it, passing an optional prefix as the first argument, and a unique id will be returned.